Las Vegas Sands Corp. (LVS) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 26.17 million shares valued at $1.56 billion.
 The investor’s holdings represent 3.43% of the LVS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 19.52 million shares valued at $1.16 billion to account for 2.56% of the shares outstanding.
 The other top investors are Price (T.Rowe) Associates Inc which holds 18.99 million shares representing 2.49% and valued at over $1.13 billion, while State Street Corporation holds 1.74% of the shares totaling 13.33 million with a market value of $794.26 million.

-The stock witnessed a 11.79% loss in the last 1 month and extending the period to 3 months gives it a 3.34%, and is -4.36% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.86% over the week and 3.85% over the month.
+The stock witnessed a 12.50% loss in the last 1 month and extending the period to 3 months gives it a 7.69%, and is 0.02% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.84% over the week and 3.84% over the month.

 Las Vegas Sands Corp.
 (LVS) Analyst Forecasts